HarryLovesCode/Vulkan-API-Book/chap05/chap05-linux.md

 ### `vkCreateXcbSurfaceKHR`

 Now we can create the surface.
-Also in section **29.2.4** is the definition for `vkCreateXcbSurfaceKHR`.
-It looks like:
+We'll be calling the `vkCreateXcbSurfaceKHR` method to do so.
+You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkCreateXcbSurfaceKHR) and the definition is below:

 ```cpp
 VkResult vkCreateXcbSurfaceKHR(